 Janet Echelman has created more than 50 installations that have become focal points for urban life on five continents, from Singapore, Sydney, Shanghai and Santiago to New York and London.
 Her permanent art commissions draw millions of annual visitors in California, Washington, Oregon, Arizona, North Carolina, Florida, British Columbia (Canada) and Oporto (Portugal).

-Through an unprecedented level of philanthropy to the public art space in the Columbus community, Jeffrey W. Edwards, chairman, chief executive officer, and president of Installed Building Products, as well as president of Edwards Companies, has fully funded the creation of Current.
-Edwards’ investment has covered the costs for design, fabrication, installation and engineering to support this soaring sculpture.
-He has donated the piece to be a part of the Columbus Museum of Art’s permanent collection, and also funded maintenance, deinstallation and reinstallation annually.
+Through an unprecedented level of philanthropy to the public art space in the Columbus community, Jeffrey W. Edwards, chairman, chief executive officer, and president of Installed Building Products, as well as president of Edwards Companies, fully funded the creation of Current.
+Edwards’ investment covered the costs for design, fabrication, installation and engineering to support this soaring sculpture.
+He donated the piece to be a part of the Columbus Museum of Art’s permanent collection, and also funded maintenance, deinstallation and reinstallation annually.

 No public tax dollars were used.

-With funding provided by Jeffery W. Edwards, chairman, chief executive officer, and president of Installed Building Products, as well as president of Edwards Companies, the Columbus Museum of Art will oversee the care and maintenance of the sculpture as part of its permanent collection, ensuring it will continue to inspire wonder far into the future.
+With funding provided by Jeffery W. Edwards, chairman, chief executive officer, and president of Installed Building Products, as well as president of Edwards Companies, the Columbus Museum of Art oversees the care and maintenance of the sculpture as part of its permanent collection, ensuring it will continue to inspire wonder far into the future.

 The creation and installation of public art in Columbus is surging, a pace that will only accelerate as the Greater Columbus Arts Council kicks off a strategic public art plan for the City of Columbus.